More information about staying in our cabins

 There are two knobs on the heater, the left one controls the heat and the right one controls the time.

-Temperature setting-min/max - adjust to the desired temperature up or down.
-As a rule, 70-90 degrees is fine.
+Temperature setting - min/max – adjust to your desired temperature up or down.
+Usually, 70-90 degrees is perfect.

-Note!
-Setting the temperature too high will result in our overheating protection tripping and must be reset by staff.
+Please note!
+Setting the temperature too high will cause our overheating protection to trip and require staff to reset it.

 Time setting

-You can set the sauna to be warm when you return to the cabin after the day's activities.
-Here's how to do it:
+You can set the sauna so it's warm when you get back to your cabin after the day's activities.
+Here's how:

-• l-4 (marked in white) & 1-8 (marked in black).
-The first numbers 1-4 (highlighted in white) start the sauna immediately and run for the number of hours indicated by the number.
+• 1-4 (white marked) & 1-8 (black marked).
+The first numbers 1-4 (white marked) start the sauna immediately, and it will run for the number of hours indicated by the digit.

-• When you enter 1-8 (marked in black), the timer function starts and the sauna starts after the number of hours it is on (e.g. 3 starts the sauna in 3 hours).
+• When you set 1-8 (highlighted in black), the timer function starts, and the sauna will begin after the number of hours it's set to (e.g., 3 will start the sauna in 3 hours).

-• The timer automatically switches off in position 0.
-You can turn the knob back and forth at any time, for example to manually turn off the sauna (turn to 0) or to change an existing setting.
+• The timer automatically switches off at position 0.
+You can turn it back and forth at any time, for example, to manually switch off the sauna (turn to 0) or to change an already made setting.

-Note!
-Remember to pour water on the stones carefully and a little at a time, otherwise the RCD may trip.
+Heads up!
+Remember to pour water on the stones gently and a little at a time, otherwise, the residual current device might trip.

-Make sure that there are no towels or other flammable items near the heater, as they pose a fire hazard.
+Make sure no towels or other flammable items are near the sauna heater, as this poses a fire risk.

 Watch a step-by-step video on how to light the stove >>